Cainarachi poison frog

-The Cainarachi poison frog (Ameerega cainarachi) is a species of frogs in the family Dendrobatidae.
+The Cainarachi poison frog (Ameerega cainarachi) is a species of frog in the family Dendrobatidae.
 It is endemic to Amazonian Peru and found in the lowlands adjacent to the northern end of the Eastern Andes.
 It was named after the Rio Cainarache Valley, where it was first discovered.

 Taxonomy

 Ameerega cainarachi was described as Epipedobates cainarachi by Rainer Schulte in a publication that appeared in May 1989, and as Epipedobates ardens by Karl-Heinz Jungfer in a publication that appeared in July 1989.
 The species was placed in Ameerega in the major revision of dendrobatids in 2006.

 Description

 Males measure 25–26 mm and females 28–31 mm in snout–vent length.
 The back of this species is red.
 The sides are black.

 Habitat and conservation

-The species' natural habitats are lowland tropical moist forests and "rolling hills" at elevations to about 750 m to 1500 m above sea level.
-It is threatened by habitat loss caused by agriculture (e.g., coffee and livestock production) and subsistence wood collection.
+Habitat for this species includes lowland forests between 150 m to 1051 m above sea level.
+It is threatened by habitat loss caused by deforestation, as its native forests are cleared for agriculture (e.g., coffee and livestock production) and subsistence wood collection.
+Poison dart frogs, in general, are threatened by the capture and sale of wild individuals for the pet trade; A. cainarachi is also likely affected by this poaching.

-The frog's known range includes one protected park, Cordillera Escalera Regional Conservation Area, and the buffer zone of another, Cordillera Azul National Park.